dotnet/docs-maui/docs/whats-new/dotnet-9.md

 For more information about Android asset packs, see [Android Asset Packs](https://github.com/xamarin/xamarin-android/blob/main/Documentation/guides/AndroidAssetPacks.md).

-### Android 15 beta support
+### Android 15 support

-.NET for Android 9 adds .NET bindings for the first beta of Android 15 (API 35) codenamed "Vanilla Ice Cream".
+.NET for Android 9 adds .NET bindings for Android 15 (API 35).
 To build for these APIs, update the target framework of your project:

 ```xml
 <TargetFramework>net9.0-android35</TargetFramework>